Rise and Decline of the Third Reich: Reception

 In Issue 36 of Warning Order, Matt Irsik compared the original first edition by Avalon Hill to the 2001 edition published by Avalanche Press, and found the map and double-sided counters of the newer game more colorful and useful.
 Irsik preferred the "chit pull" system of the newer game "that makes turns very interesting", and noted that in the newer edition "you can purchase chits that allow your forces to do a variety of operations on multiple fronts.
 That's the first major difference in these two versions."
 Irsik also preferred the emphasis on diplomacy in the newer game.
-He thought that the random events thnat occur in the newer game add to its replayability, since no two games will be exactly alike.
-But Irsik was unsure whether her he preferred the newer game's dice rolling method of combat resolution to the original edition's Combat Resolution Chart, saying "This can create some wild swings of fortune and some players do not care for this system.
+He thought that the random events that occur in the newer game add to its replayability, since no two games will be exactly alike.
+But Irsik was unsure whether he preferred the newer game's dice rolling method of combat resolution to the original edition's Combat Resolution Chart, saying "This can create some wild swings of fortune and some players do not care for this system.
 However, the [Avalon Hill] system is almost exactly the opposite where you pretty much know beforehand what the results are going to be for each combat."
 He concluded that both games will attract their fans, but he preferred the newer game, saying, "the [Avalon Hill] version is still a good game.
 In terms of graphics, game design, game systems, etc., it is showing its age, but that should not deter gamers from giving it a try and in fact there is still a sizeable crowd that will only play the AH game.
 The [Avalanche Press] version, however, is a vast improvement in my opinion on an already proven design."